frahmadani/gatsby-starter-fireblog/README.md

 ### Netlify

-One of our favourite way to deploy a _fireblog_ is to use [Netlify](https://www.netlify.com/) : it deploys automatically your site on each `git push` on `master` branch, and also each time your blog content changes, thanks _webhooks_.
+One of our favourite way to deploy a _fireblog_ is to use [Netlify](https://www.netlify.com/) : it deploys automatically your site on each `git push` on `master` branch, and also each time your blog content changes, thanks to _webhooks_.

 ### Deploy on each `git push`

-After creating an account on Netlify, you can follow this step by step tutorial to deploy your blog : https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/#connecting-to-netlify
+After creating an account on Netlify, you can follow this step by step tutorial to deploy your blog: https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/#connecting-to-netlify

 ### Rebuild on content change

-1. Create a new "build hook" in your Netlify site : Settings > build & deploy > "Build hooks".
+1. Create a new "build hook" in your Netlify site: Settings > build & deploy > "Build hooks".
 Give it the name of your fireblog.
-2. Copy this build hook link (which will be something like: `https://api.netlify.com/build_hooks/5d9de461a22cc284xhhh96e3`) and paste it into your fireblog webhooks : Blog settings > "Webhooks".
+2. Copy this build hook link (which will be something like `https://api.netlify.com/build_hooks/5d9de461a22cc284xhhh96e3`) and paste it into your fireblog webhooks : Blog settings > "Webhooks".